altocodenl/TODIS/readme.md

 This perspective also connects DIS to life forms through the concept of [dissipative structures](https://en.wikipedia.org/wiki/Dissipative_system), but I digress.

+Go beyond 1:1.

+A system is that's who is listening and therefore can respond.
+Computers are responders, they are waiting on interrupts.
+This is a general pattern.
+The idea is to extend it all the way, make it fine grained, rather than batch (batch is responding to a call to start the whole thing).

+System is always running.
+No need to keep it running on a while loop.

 ## How to test the (hypo)thesis of this treatise

 - inverse relationship between data hiding and system quality and ROI